Musée de la Machine Agricole et de la Ruralité (le MUMAR) à Saint-Loup-des-Bois

 - Temporary exhibitions

-- Group rate (Group rate from 10 people) : 5€
+- Group rate (Group rates for 10 people or more) : 6€

-- Gratuities (Children under 6 years)
+- Gratuities (Children under 6)

 It's time to get back to the pleasure of going out and cultivating in complete safety!
 The collections tracing the history of agricultural machinery are spread over three buildings with almost 3,600 square metres of exhibition space and offer you a path of discovery.
 In addition to these major collections in Europe, there is also an astonishing and impressive collection of irons as well as a collection dedicated to the woodworking trades (clog makers, coopers, cartwrights, etc.).
 A smooth flow of visits, hydroalcoholic gel at the entrance to the museum, everything is implemented by our association to ensure a cultural journey in complete safety.
 And, for a breath of fresh air, don't forget to visit our conservatory orchard with its 50 ancient species of fruit trees.